-- 30.S&P's also produces short-term credit ratings and assigns them to the Short-term issuer credit ratings scale (see Figure 5 in Appendix 1).
-Given that the default information referred to these rating categories cannot be comparable with the 3-year time horizon that characterizes the benchmarks established in the ITS, the internal relationship established by S&P's between these two rating scales (described in Figure 9 of Appendix 1) has been used to derive the mapping of the Short-term issuer rating scale.
-This should ensure the consistency of the mappings proposed for S&P's. - 31.
-More specifically, as each short-term issuer rating can be associated with a range of long-term issuer ratings, the CQS assigned to the short-term credit rating category has been determined based on the most frequent CQS assigned to the related long-term credit rating categories.
+33.More specifically, as each short-term issuer rating can be associated with a range of long-term issuer ratings, the CQS assigned to the short-term credit rating category has been determined based on the most frequent CQS assigned to the related long-term credit rating categories.
 In case of draw, the most conservative CQS has been considered.
 If the most frequent step is identified as CQS 5 or 6, CQS 4 is allocated, as the risk weights assigned to CQS 4 to 6 are all equal to 150% according to Article 131 CRR.

-32. The result is shown in Figure 19 of Appendix 4:
+34. The result is shown in Figure 17 of Appendix 4: